 - 2 pork tenderloins, about 1 pound each

-- Combine the first 7 ingredients in a high-powered blender or food processor.
+- Combine all ingredients except pork in a high-speed blender or food processor.
 Blend mixture until smooth and pureed, about 45 seconds.

-- Makes about 1 ¾ cups.
-Reserve ¾ cup of marinade to pass separately when serving.
+- Makes about 1 ½ cups.
+Reserve ½ cup of marinade for basting and another ½ cup to pass separately when serving.

 - Trim pork tenderloins of any excess fat or silver skin.
 Place pork in a resealable plastic bag.

-- Pour remaining marinade over the tenderloins.
+- Pour remaining ½ cup of marinade over the tenderloins.
 Seal bag and make sure all the meat is coated.